 Come up with a plan together and have a schedule or timetable made.
 So that it gets incorporated in your teen’s day to day life…

-Do spend some time to read our article How to Train you teenager to be smart.
+Do spend some time to read our article smart teen.

-Learning from past failures to change future course.
+Learning from past failures and change future course.

-Make them look at these failures as stepping stones for future success.
+Make them look at these failures as steppingstone for future success.

-Talk and discuss with them so that they can see the mistakes.
-The ones that they have committed, so that, they are able to learn from it.
+Talk in discuss with them so that they can see the mistakes.
+The ones that they have committed, and they are able to learn from it.

-When your teenager learns from their mistakes, they immediately become wise.
+When you teenager learns from their mistakes, they immediately become wise.
 They will then change the future course of action.
-By doing this, they have a better chance for success.
+By doing this they have a better chance for success.
 And you can build hope in your teenager

 Meet obstacles as a challenge

-When you meet obstacles along the way, one has 2 options.
+When you meet obstacles along the way one has 2 options.
 You can give up or you can pursue.
 When kids have high hope.
-They will look at obstacle as a change to be faced and overcome and not as a barrier or a brick wall that is made to halt their goals.
+They will look at obstacle as a change to be faced and overcomes and not as a barrier or a brick wall that is made to give up their goals.

 Keep showing these options to your teen.
 Make them look at the obstacles as challenge to overcome.
 This will build hope in your teenager.

 Motivate them to keep trying.
-This will not only help your teen to move forward to meet their goal, it will also start building resilience in your teenager.
+This will not one help your teen to move forward to meet their goal.
+It will also start building resilience in your teenager.

 Bring about positive perspective

-This point is somewhere related to the last 2 point: When a teenager meets a challenge or when a teenager has faced with failure in the past.
+This point is somewhere related to the past about 2 points.
+When a teenager meets a challenge or when a teenager has faced with failure in the past.

 Teach them how to look at it with the positive perspective.
 Teach them to ask questions such as…